 Advertising for Jobbers and Swabbies

-This will do two things: post a notice on the Voyages tab of the Notice Board, and bring aboard up to four Swabbies to help ye sail.
+This will do two things: post a notice on the Voyages tab of the Notice Board, and bring aboard a number of Swabbies to help ye sail.

 Swabbies are non-player pirates who love to sail at your beck and call.
 They are uniformly Able in their abilities, but are glad to take orders and charge no wages for their efforts!
 They will even fight by yer side in a battle!
 Just do not expect them to be terribly clever or witty.

 When yer vessel is hiring jobbers, you will be notified whenever players who view the Notice Board and apply for your posting.
 If you like the look of the applicant, simply type /job <pirate name> and they will be offered the job.
 When they accept, they will be automatically whisked aboard your vessel.